sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

   }
 }
 ```

+ There will be a minor change in the table keys(instead of "{componentName}:{componentName}" the key will be just the "{componentName}").

 ### 3.1.2 Delete LOGLEVEL DB
 ???
  - We will remove LOGLEVEL DB?
  - CHANGE SCHEMA.H NO DB 3

-### 3.1.3 Update "swssloglevel"
+### 3.1.3 Add "config loglevel" CLI command to replace the "swssloglevel" script

-In the current implementation the "swssloglevel" script sets the log level to the LOGLEVEL DB.
-We will change the script to a CLI command with the same functionality, execet that the log level set will be to the CONFIG DB.
+In the current implementation the "swssloglevel" script sets the log level in the LOGLEVEL DB.
+We will replace the script with a CLI command with the same functionality, execet that the log level will be saved in the CONFIG DB.

-A new option, -d option, will be added and allow the user to return to the default log level for all the components.
+To allow the user to set the default log level value for all the components, we will add a -d flag to the "config loglevel" command.

 ```
 admin@sonic:~$ config loglevel -h